February 14th is known as Valentine’s Day all over the world, and many believe the tradition has its roots in Italy.

-The brothers were born into a wealthy family and quickly became knights, however they converted to Christianity, preaching in their hometown of Brescia and across Lombardy.
+The brothers, born into a wealthy family, became knights they converted to Christianity, preaching in their hometown of Brescia and across Lombardy.

 When they refused to worship or make sacrifices to the pagan gods, local nobles got angry, and the emperor ordered the pair to be put to death.